 The Magna Carta

 Bury St Edmunds played a pivotal role in the signing of Magna Carta.
-One monk, Roger of Wendover, from St. Albans, describes a meeting in Bury St. Edmunds in the year 1214.
-The most likely date for this meeting was November 20, because that was St Edmund’s day.
-A group of Barons met in the Abbey and swore an oath to compel King John to accept The Charter of Liberties, a proclamation of Henry I. It was the direct precursor to Magna Carta which was signed a year later.
+A group of Barons met here in 1214 and swore an oath to compel King John to accept The Charter of Liberties, a proclamation of Henry I. It was the direct precursor to Magna Carta, which was signed a year later.

 Parks & Gardens

-Newmarket is often referred to as the headquarters of British horseracing and is home to the largest cluster of training yards in the country and many key horse racing organisations, including Tattersalls, the National Horseracing Museum and the National Stud.
-With numerous events throughout the year including the July festival and Home of the Guineas, there's no day out quite like one at Newmarket Racecourse in Suffolk
+Newmarket is often referred to as the headquarters of British horseracing and is home to the largest cluster of training yards in the country for many key horse racing organisations, including Tattersalls, the National Horseracing Museum and the National Stud.

 The Suffolk Coast

-If you want a day out at the beach, Bury St Edmunds is just an hour away from the beautiful Suffolk Coast with charming seaside towns to explore.
-Why not a take drive to Southwold and visit our Pier, it offers delicious food, excellent shopping, breath-taking sea views and eccentric British seaside fun reaching 623 feet into the North Sea.
+If you want a day out at the beach, Bury St Edmunds is just an hour away from the beautiful Suffolk Coast, which has many charming seaside towns to explore.
+Drive to Southwold and visit the Pier for delicious food, excellent shopping, breath-taking sea views and eccentric British seaside fun reaching 623 feet into the North Sea.

-Situated in a beautiful medieval building, Moyse’s Hall Museum houses eclectic collections and exhibitions, and hosts events ranging from themed craft workshops for all the family to historical talks and lectures.
-The landmark 12th Century building’s rich and varied past has included serving as the towns Bridewell, workhouse and police station, first opening as a museum in 1899.
-Today the museum offers a fascinating view into the past with collections that document the foundation of the early town – from the creation and dissolution of the abbey, to prison paraphernalia and artefacts providing intriguing insights into superstition and witchcraft.
+Moyse’s Hall Museum houses eclectic collections and exhibitions and hosts events ranging from themed craft workshops for all the family to historical lectures.
+Today the museum offers a fascinating view into the foundation of the early town – from the creation and dissolution of the abbey, to prison paraphernalia and artefacts.

 The Nutshell Pub

-A bar that measures just 15ft by 7ft, The Nutshell proudly holds the title of smallest pub in Britain as confirmed in the Guinness Book of Records.
-Located in the heart of the historic Bury St Edmunds in Suffolk, The Nutshell has been proud to serve customers jostling for a place at the bar since it first started serving beer in 1867.
-Now a major tourist attraction for local and worldwide visitors, The Nutshell continues the tradition of serving some of the regions finest ales, and providing a bar not just full of customers, but interesting historical items, photos and memorabilia.
+A bar that measures just 15ft by 7ft, The Nutshell proudly holds the title of smallest pub in Britain (as confirmed in the Guinness Book of Records).
+The Nutshell began serving customers in 1867.
+Now a major tourist attraction for local and worldwide visitors, The Nutshell continues the tradition of serving some of the region’s finest ales.